-Full Name Phone No(s)
+Full NamePhone No(s)

-Mailing Address (Include city, st
+Mailing Address (Include city, state, zip code)

 Amount of damages (if known) \$

-OW the damages or injury occurred.
-Include names of all persons luding their addresses and telephone numbers.
+Describe WHERE, WHEN, and HOW the damages or injury occurred.
+Include names of all persons involved and any witnesses, including their addresses and telephone numbers.

 Location of the Occurrence:

-Date of Occurrence: Approximate Time:
+Date of Occurrence:Approximate Time:

 Description of the Occurrence:

-you sustained and attach copies of all medical reports, bills, or estimates of
+Describe the injury or damage you sustained and attach copies of all medical reports, bills, or estimates of repairs

-All of the statements made on t his form are true and correct to the best of my knowledge.
+All of the statements made on this form are true and correct to the best of my knowledge.

-DateSignatu ure of Person Reporting
+DateSignature of Person Reporting

 Daytime Phone No